With Each Mile

 Our Gear

-As we’ve traveled through across the country, we’ve relied on various gear for our road trips, stays in hotels and Airbnbs, and hiking adventures.
-Our goal here isn’t to push products on you, but to share what’s worked for us and hopefully spark some ideas and conversation about what might work for your own travels.
+We’ve relied on a lot of gear for our road trips, hotels and Airbnbs stays, and hiking adventures as we’ve traveled across the country.
+While our goal isn’t to push products, we want to share what has worked for us and maybe spark some ideas and conversation about what might work for you.

-Explore by section below to find the gear we use for different parts of our adventures.
+You can explore by section below to find the gear we use for different parts of our adventures.
+Happy exploring!

 Airbnb / Hotel